How to create and manage Python environments in Visual Studio

 What if no environments appear?

 If you know you have a Python interpreter on your computer but Visual Studio (any version) did not detect it, then use the + Custom... command to specify its location manually.
-See the next section, Manually identifying an existing environment.
+See the next section, Manually identify an existing environment.

 Visual Studio detects updates to an existing interpreter, such as upgrading Python 2.7.11 to 2.7.14 using the installers from python.org.
 During the installation process, the older environment disappears from the Python Environments list before the update appears in its place.